Top 5 Tips For Better Customer Relationships

 If we have work, we have customers ...

-One of the most important parts of being in business is maintaining and enhancing relationships with our customers.
+One of the most important parts of being in business is maintaining and enhancing our customer relationships.
 This makes the time spent on a project more enjoyable, satisfying and effective ...

 Improved relationships also increase the chance that we will get repeat business from that particular customer and regular referrals from them, on to people they know, which always makes us feel great!